Thompson High School: Football

 In 2019, the Warriors went 12–1 and advanced to the AHSAA 7A Finals where they beat the Central-Phenix High School Red Devils 40–14, giving Thompson their 1st football state championship since 1983.
 Thompson continued their domination by defeating Auburn High School in 2020, Central-Phenix City again in 2021, and Auburn again in 2022, winning four 7A state titles in a row.

 In 2023, Central-Phenix City defeated Thompson 21-19 to win the championship, but Thompson avenged the loss by beating Central-Phenix City 21-7 in the 2024 championship game.

+In 2025 Thompson defeated Opelika 48-10 to win the championship game.

-Since 2018, only 3 teams have appeared in the 7A championship game: Thompson, Central-Phenix City, and Auburn.
+Since 2018, only 4 teams have appeared in the 7A championship game: Thompson, Central-Phenix City, Auburn and Opelika.

 Mark Freeman is currently the Thompson head football coach.

 The 2019 fall eSports season was the first for Thompson, and the Warriors went all the way to the finals to face off against Bob Jones High School for the AHSAA League of Legends State Championship.
 The Warriors lost the first match but came back and won two straight to win the title.